Back to work

 This is where design meets engineering meets AI systems thinking.
 The core product challenge: how do you generate thousands of premium, editorial-quality race listings — each with rich descriptions, hero images, elevation data, and structured metadata — with a single person?
 You design an automated pipeline where AI is the content team, and you're the creative director and quality engineer.

-Pipeline architecture diagram — 4-stage flow
+Trailline — AI-powered pipeline architecture diagram showing 4-stage flow

 Stage 1